 increased riskof experiencing anxiety, of which fatigue is a symptom.

-- Prolonged poor sleep: Individuals with Crohn’s disease may experience poor sleep.
-This may be because certain symptoms, such as stomach pain, can interrupt their sleep.
-If a person experiences reduced quality sleep for a number of nights, it could lead to them developing fatigue.
+- Prolonged poor sleep: People with Crohn’s disease may experience poor quality sleep.
+This may be because certain symptoms, such as stomach pain, can interrupt sleep.
+If a person experiences reduced quality sleep for several nights, they may develop fatigue.

 Fatigue is a common symptom of Crohn’s disease.
-However, the condition is
+However, doctors

-Anemia can cause fatigue for people with Crohn’s disease.
+Anemia can cause fatigue in people with Crohn’s disease.
 A person may wish to take oral iron supplements to help

 People can get vitamin B12 from supplements or a variety of foods,